Tbristo01/shell-scripting/README.md

 # shell-scripting
 Practice of shell scripting
-updateing this repot and pushing back to main
+Updating this repovand pushing it back to main.